 - Walmart.
 Konstantin Bakharev, Maksim Smirnov, Mariia Grebenshchikova and Dmitrii Pravotorov, 2020 (download)

 - Zalando.
-Katrin Mazurek, Verena Schneider y Jonas Michalzik, 2019 (download)
+Katrin Mazurek, Verena Schneider and Jonas Michalzik, 2019 (download)

 - Zinkia.
-Andrés Crespo, Jorge Sirera y Valentina Tiberio, 2019 (download)
+Andrés Crespo, Jorge Sirera and Valentina Tiberio, 2019 (download)

 Law and public management